jgwill/Flowise/book/_/ledgers/QuadrantityReflectionAgentflowV1.ledger.md

 - Introduced a `delimiter` input to control how reflections are joined into the summary.
 - The ledger now contains `agents`, `narrative`, `reflections`, and `filePath` fields so it aligns with the `LedgerEntry` node.

+## Update 2025-06-17b

+- Added `memoryPattern` input allowing the node to fetch matching memory keys via `tushell`.
+- Fetched memories are combined using the delimiter and appended to the summary.
+- Output and ledger now expose a `memorySummary` field.